jgkramer/jgkramer.github.io/_posts/2024-05-19-Virginia-Data-Centers.md

 #### Conclusion

-Electricity demand data fits the story: Virginia, the center of gravity for data center growth and electricity usage, does indeed show a strong increase in electricity demand over the last 5 years relative to neighboring regions.
+Electricity demand data fits the story: Virginia, the center of gravity for data center growth, does indeed show a strong increase in electricity consumption over the last 5 years relative to neighboring regions.
 The level of increase, moreover, reasonably tracks the reported growth in data center electricity usage.
-As this sector continues to grow, we should expect continued demand growth in Virginia and other regions that seek to attract these installations.
+As this sector continues to grow, we should expect continued demand growth in Virginia and other geographies that begin to attract these installations.